dylangrandmont/ionwc-client/README.md

 gulp test
 ```

-## Looking to Contribute?
-Below is a list of potential improvements

-### Add Facilities Map
-* Need to introduce a facilities view

-### Unit Test Coverage
-* Increase coverage of Javascript unit test coverage

 # Copyright Notice
 This README and the entire contents of this directory are copyright of Dylan Grandmont, 2016-2018.